MLD Prophet Backpack – Review

 My Thoughts on Frameless Backpacks

 Some manufacturers will tell you their frameless backpacks will comfortably carry weights of up to 30lbs.
-I have never comfortably carried a frameless pack over 18 lbs and the MLD Prophet is no exception.
+However, I have never comfortably carried a frameless pack over 20 lbs, and the MLD Prophet is no exception.

 Making Your Frameless Pack More Comfortable

-There are things you can do to extend a frameless backpack’s ability to carry heavier weights.
+You can do things to extend a frameless backpack’s ability to carry heavier weights.

 - Use a foam pad or folded inflatable pad to offer back support

 - Pack it well with the heavier items balanced near the top

 - Use packing compartments pods from Hyperlite.
 These make a big difference.
 I’ll note that MLD also carries PODS now.
 I just have not used them.

 Several factors drop my weight into the ultralight range.